Also writes as Andy Robertshaw

 I am a military historian and archaeologist with a particular interest in the First World War.
 As we commemorate the centenary of the Great War I want to bring this period of history alive to adults and children of all ages by talking about the experiences of real soldiers who fought in the trenches.
 I have a number of talks that specifically tie in with exam syllabi including a talk on developments in trauma medicine in the First World War trenches (GCSE Edexcel) and The Changing Nature of Warfare 1790-1918 (A Level) ( see list below).
 I can also bring along items of equipment and, even deactivated weapons, to bring the learning experience alive.

-As well as writing many books on this period I have consulted on a variety of archaeological projects along the Western Front and am currently working on a new venture on the Somme in readiness for the centenary of the Battle of the Somme in 2016.
+As well as writing many books on this period I have consulted on a variety of archaeological projects along the Western Front .
 I co-presented the popular BBC2 series Two Men in a Trench and have made regular appearances on Tony Robinson's Time Team as well as being the lead historian for Channel 5's The Trench Detectives.

 My TV credits include:-